ietf-wg-acme/acme/draft-ietf-acme-acme.md

 An ACME server provides nonces to clients using the HTTP Replay-Nonce header field, as specified in {{replay-nonce}} below.
 The server MUST include a Replay-Nonce header field in every successful response to a POST request and SHOULD provide it in error responses as well.
-Servers SHOULD use globally scoped nonces, so that a nonce, once issued, will be accepted on any HTTP request.

 Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" header parameter, with contents as defined in